HiveQL

 14. Best Practices

-- Partition large tables
+- Partition large tables on low-cardinality columns

-- Use bucketing for frequently joined tables
+- Use bucketing for frequently joined or sampled tables

-- Leverage vectorization and CBO
+- Keep vectorization and CBO enabled; refresh statistics regularly

-- Implement proper access controls
+- Implement Ranger/Sentry-based access controls and column masking

 Pro Tips: